efieleke/CommandLib/README.md

 RetryableCommand provides the option to keep retrying a failed command until the caller decides enough is enough, and TimeLimitedCommand fails with a timeout exception if a given duration elapses before the command finishes execution.

 All of the above Command classes are simply containers for other Command objects that presumably do something of interest.
-CommandLib includes a few Command classes that might be commonly useful, including PauseCommand, DownloadFileCommand, DownloadStringCommand and UploadDataCommand, but it is expected that users of this library will create their own Command-derived classes.
+CommandLib includes a few Command classes that might be commonly useful, including PauseCommand, DownloadFileCommand, DownloadStringCommand, UploadDataCommand and UploadStringCommand, but it is expected that users of this library will create their own Command-derived classes.

 Help File Documentation
 ----